 What is victimisation?

-If you believe you have been subjected to victimisation, it is important that you seek expert advice.
+If you have experienced victimisation, it is important that you seek urgent expert advice.

 The legal definition of victimisation is when someone subjects or threatens to subject another person to any detriment.